MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-roaming-user-profiles.md

      > [!NOTE]
      > Importing a StartLayout modifies the Default User profile.
 All user profiles created after the import has occurred will get the imported Start-Layout.

-- IT Admins can opt to manage Start’s Layout with Group Policy.
+- IT Admins can opt to manage Start's Layout with Group Policy.
 Using Group Policy provides a centralized management solution to apply a standardized Start Layout to users.
 There are 2 modes to modes to using Group Policy for Start management.
 Full Lockdown and Partial Lockdown.
-The full lockdown scenario prevents the user from making any changes to Start’s layout.
+The full lockdown scenario prevents the user from making any changes to Start's layout.
 The partial lockdown scenario allows user to make changes to a specific area of Start.
 For more info, see [Customize and export Start layout](https://docs.microsoft.com/windows/configuration/customize-and-export-start-layout).

    > [!NOTE]
    > User made changes in the partial lockdown scenario will still be lost during upgrade.